CSCfi/csc-user-guide/docs/cloud/pouta/launch-vm-from-web-gui.md

 This _OpenStack Horizon_ based interface allows you do basic cloud computing management operations such as launch a new virtual machine and manage security settings.
 To use this service, you need a CSC account and a cPouta/ePouta project at CSC.

-You can log in to cPouta and ePouta using CSC's central user authentication, which allows different authentication methods. ePouta allows the use of your CSC account (CSC username and password). cPouta allows the use of the CSC account, Haka, VIRTU, and Life Science AAI login methods.
-The Haka, VIRTU and Life Science AAI methods work if they are linked to your CSC account.
-Accounts can be linked using [My CSC](https://my.csc.fi/).
+You can log in to cPouta using several accounts.
+In addition to your CSC account (CSC username and password), you can also use Haka, VIRTU, and Life Science AAI accounts.
+The Haka, VIRTU and Life Science AAI accounts will work only if they are linked to your CSC account.
+Accounts can be linked at [My CSC](https://my.csc.fi/).

-For ePouta dashboard, you can only login using the CSC username and password.
+You can log in to ePouta only using your CSC account.

 ## Preparatory steps